FILWOOD FABRIC at Living, Working, Making Together: KWMC Residency

 This project 'Filwood Fabric' invited local people to make patterns to be digitally printed onto fabric and used for handmade souvenirs of the area, exploring what it means to live in Knowle West through reflecting on the area's past, present and future on the Filwood Community Centre's 80th anniversary.

 Patterns inspired by local icons, signs, curios, flora and fauna were created and collected with residents to create designs for the products they then made.
+A swatch book of the patterns was created with guides and links to how to make your own printed fabric.

 The project extends and explores ideas started in 'With Art from London' (2011), which engaged residents and shop owners of Lower Marsh and Lambeth in South London in creating an alternative souvenir stall exploring the cultural identity of Londoners.